Skip to main content

 Events in Chamonix

-Chamonix is considered to be one of the adventure capitals of the world, so unsurprisingly there are a wide range of sporting events that take place throughout the year.
-The big sporting events include the various Mont Blanc Marathons in June, the World Climbing Festival in July and UTMB trail running race in August.
-It is not all about sport though, Chamonix also has a strong music tradition.
-It's worth visiting the town for the lively Fête de la Musique in June, where dancing in the streets until the small hours is standard – even in the rain, the Cosmo Jazz Festival where you can enjoy music at the end of sunny July in different mountain locations and Black Crows ski and music event in April, Chamonix Unlimited Festival.
+It's not all about sport though, Chamonix also has a strong music tradition.
+It's worth visiting the town for the lively Fête de la Musique in June, where dancing in the streets until the small hours is standard – even in the rain.
+Also there's the Cosmo Jazz Festival where you can enjoy music at the end of sunny July in different mountain locations, and a ski and music event in April, Chamonix Unlimited Festival.

 Dining in Chamonix